Courage

 What is this Retreat About?

-Whether you’re at a crossroads or simply yearning for more of God’s peace, the intent of this retreat is to provide a welcoming and non-judgmental environment for you to reflect.
-It is all with the invitation for you to experience the retreat in a way that is nurturing for you and honors where you are on your journey.
+Whether you stand at a threshold of hope or loss, our intent with this retreat is to offer a welcoming and non-judgmental space to reflect on the Divine strength within you so you can awaken to renewed hope.
+We invite you to rest and experience the retreat in a way that is nurturing and honors where you are on your journey.

 I thoroughly enjoyed this retreat!
 It came at a perfect time for me.
 I needed all of these good ideas and methods that I can take home and practice in my everyday life.
-Thank you Christine! — Cindy F.
+Thank you! — Cindy F.

 Christine Jurisich, M.A.